anshuldante/ai-ds-ml-Theory/data-science-foundations-fundamentals-6/readme.md

     * Often need all skills including business
     * Creativity in planning and execution
   * The "UNICORN"
-    * Also known as a ROCKSTAR or NINJA
+    * Also known as a ROCK-STAR or NINJA
     * The full stack data scientist who can do it all
     * Very rare

 * **How Humans learn:**
-  * Memorisation is hard
+  * Memorization is hard
   * Spotting patterns is easy.
   * React well to new situations.
 * **How Machines Learn:**
-  * Memorisation is easy.
+  * Memorization is easy.
   * Spotting patterns is hard
   * New situations are challenging.